lgc13/LucasCosta_portfolio/c++/README.md

 <!-- Technology welcome message -->
 The majority of the projects and practice problems in this repo directory have core foundation concepts, that include all the basic to intermediate skills that any programmer should have.
 For example: data types, creating and calling functions, mathematical equations, loops, classes, constructors, among others.

 C++ was the first official programming language that I ever learned.
 I was taught it during my sophomore year at Florida State University.
-Aside from all programming basic skills, I also learned how to critically think in order to solve problems, and create algorithms.
+Aside from all programming basic skills, I also learned how to critically think in order to solve problems and create algorithms.

 <h6>Click the title links if you want to see more details about a particular project.</h6>